deeeeeeevonstutter/C_and_K_Game/README.md

 *The actual Unity projects are going to also be put in here, but are password protected, so don't waste your time*

+Also, mods *will* be supported in the final version.

 Thank you for your patience with us, and have a great day.